chatox/networks-science-course/practicum/ps06_network_models_degree.md

-# Practice Session 06: NetworkX and centrality
+# Practice Session 06: Graph generation and degree computation

+:construction: **NOTE: THIS PRACTICE IS BEING EDITED/REVIEWED**

 In this session we will learn to use [NetworkX](https://networkx.github.io/), a Python package.

-# 0. Reading and drawing in NetworkX
+# 0. Imports

 Imports: